 If your child was arrested for an alleged sex crime, you’ll immediately be hit with a wide range of concerns.
 One of the first is whether the case will proceed through Virginia’s juvenile court system, or if your child will be prosecuted as an adult.
 You may also wonder about the implications for your child’s future, especially considering school discipline and the possibility of sex offender registration.
 At the same time, you’re probably angry and frustrated at your child for using poor judgment.

 While you should take responsible action regarding discipline at home, another key responsibility as a parent is ensuring your child has skilled legal representation at this time.
-Because the initial phases of the criminal and/or juvenile process are critical, retaining an experienced Virginia juvenile crimes defense lawyer is a top priority.
+Because the initial phases of the criminal and/or juvenile process are critical, retaining an experienced Virginia juvenile sex crime defense lawyer is a top priority.
 You should also keep in mind some important points about these cases.

 Know that You Have Rights: In Virginia, there are specific rules regarding when and how a child may be taken into custody for engaging in criminal activity.
 There are also laws governing additional phases of the juvenile process, so you should be aware of your rights and those of your child.
 For instance: